 Institute for Nature Study

 The Institute for Nature Study is a sanctuary that preserves the beauty of nature in the middle of Tokyo, making it a gorgeous and peaceful oasis for people to escape from the city.
-All kinds of trees and plants are being persevered here, along with different kinds of flowers that change with the distinct four seasons of Japan.
-When you come into this area, you will feel like you have walked into a small forest.
-This area costs ¥320 to enter and for High-school students and younger, it is free.
+All kinds of trees and plants are being preserved here, along with different kinds of flowers that change with the distinct four seasons of Japan.
+When you come to this area, you will feel like you have walked into a small forest.
+This area costs ¥320 to enter and for high-school students and younger, it is free.

 Find out more about Institute for Nature Study here on Google maps.